realworldocaml/book/en/concurrent-programming-with-async.md

 ## Working with system threads

-OCaml does have built-in support for true system threads, _i.e._, kernel-level threads whose interleaving is controlled by the kernel.
+Although we haven't worked with them yet, OCaml does have built-in support for true system threads, _i.e._, kernel-level threads whose interleaving is controlled by the operating system.
 We discussed in the beginning of the chapter why Async is generally a better choice than system threads, but even if you mostly use Async, OCaml's system threads are sometimes necessary, and it's worth understanding them.

-The most surprising aspect of OCaml's system threads is that they don't afford you any access to physical parallelism on the machine.
+The most surprising aspect of OCaml's system threads is that they don't afford you any access to physical parallelism.
 That's because OCaml's runtime has a single runtime lock which at most one thread can be holding at a time.

 Given that threads don't provide physical parallelism, why are they useful at all?